DannyInBlack/Group-A-Project/README.md

 ## steps to run:
 1.download full project and move it inside xampp\htdocs the run a cmd in that directory
 2.Run composer install
-3.Run cp .env.example .env then fix all data in the file
+3.Create a database for the project (eg: laravel) 4.Run cp .env.example .env then fix all data in the file
-4.Run php artisan key:generate
+5.Run php artisan key:generate
-5.Run php artisan migrate
+6.Run php artisan migrate
-6.Run php artisan serve
+7.Run php artisan serve
-7.Run npm install
+8.Run npm install
-8.Run npm run dev
+9.Run npm run dev
-9.Run php artisan storage:link
+10.Run php artisan storage:link